 The Godsey team, which included Oviatt and Miller, did report on an anomalous sand layer near the top of the Provo level marl appearing in several cores (Godsey, 2011, p.
 445).
 This layer has reworked shells and small tufa heads.
 They suggested that this layer was due to "winnowing" during a storm event.
-Dating of shells in this layer put some of them just before and some just after their date of the fall from the Provo level of 12.6kya 14C, but with error margins that overlapped the alternate fall date in the 15kya cal range.
+Dating of shells in this layer put some of them just before and some just after their assumed fall from the Provo level at 12.6kya 14C, but with error margins that overlapped the assumed fall, which they equated to 15kya cal.
 The Godsey, et al. descriptions are consistent with what would be expected in the earthquake-induced surging event being presented here.
 Many aspects of the mid-Provo level oscillation described by Janecke and Oaks also fit the pattern of an earthquake-induced surging event.

-Miller et. al. surveyed the Provo shoreline at 83 points around the lake basin (Miller, Oviatt, and McGeehin, 2012).
+Miller et. al. surveyed the Provo shoreline at 83 points around the lake basin (Miller, Oviatt and McGeehin, 2012).
 They did a very detailed analysis and considered many factors, including isostasy.
 One of the sites they studied was at a railroad cut west of Wendover, Utah (the Ola railroad cut) which runs through the Provo level deposits and the Bonneville Flood sediment (18.1kya in their dating timeframe, where 17.4kya is assumed here).
 (Figure 19)